alexcarpenter/alexcarpenter-11ty/src/posts/2019-09-27-array-object-value.md

 ---
-title: "How to check if object within array contains a value"
+title: "How to check if an object within array contains a value"
 date: 2019-09-27
 tags:
   - javascript